 Microsoft Azure Support

 Starting with version 1.13.0, pgmetrics can fetch metrics exposed by Azure Database for PostgreSQL instances via Azure Monitor APIs.
-The Single Server, Flexible Server and Hyperscale (Citus) types are supported.
+The Azure Database for PostgreSQL - Flexible Server and Azure Cosmos DB for PostgreSQL types are supported.

 Currently, pgmetrics can collect the metrics listed here (links go to Microsoft Azure documentation):